Bridges in Uzhhorod

 Uzhhorod in Ukraine, historically situated on the right bank of the Uzh River, now covers both banks of the river.
 Additionally, there is a small canal that re-enters the river as it enters the city.
 Currently there are seven bridges spanning the river and a few more across the canal.

 History

-The first bridges of Uzhhorod are mentioned in chronicles of 1631 and 1690.
-Until the Middle Ages, the Uzh River was crossed by fording or riding ferries.
+The first bridges of Uzhhorod are mentioned in chronicles from 1631 and 1690.
+Until the Middle Ages, people crossed the Uzh River by fording or riding ferries.